 - Fully assess the operating conditions related to the density of material, dimensions of the load, speed of travel, load height during travel and terrain surface.

-Prior to operating a Telehandler (telescopic handler) all operators should undertake a competency training course.
+Prior to operating a telehandler (telescopic handler or multipurpose tool carrier) all operators must be competent in its use and have received training by a competent person.
+Where a telehandler (telescopic handler or multipurpose tool carrier)is configured to utilise various attachments, the employer must ensure the worker is competently trained and/or licensed to the corresponding class of high risk plant .
 Telehandlers are often much lighter in mass than a straight FEL, so it is critical to consider options when determining the weight ratios with the different attachments and loads.

 Rollover protective structures